 Thomas Becker, MSEE

-Mr. Becker is adjunct professor teaching IT and CS courses at CLU.
-He is a Vietnam-era veteran who served in the US Navy for 6 years where he was involved in communications and crytography equiment at several naval installations and ships.
-After graduating from the University of Dayton with a BSEE degree, he was employed at Hughes Researh Labs where he designed electron beam lithography machines.
-At Hughes he was awarded a Hughes fellowhip and graduated from USC with a degree in Computer Architecture.
+Mr. Becker is a Senior Adjunct Professor teaching IT and CS courses at CLU.
+He served in the US Navy during Vietnam for 6 years where he was involved in communications and crytography equiment at naval installations and ships.
+After graduating from the University of Dayton with a BSEE degree, he was employed at Hughes Malibu Research Labs where he designed electron beam lithography machines.
+At Hughes he was awarded a Hughes fellowship and graduated from USC with a Masters degree in Computer Architecture.
 He was employed at Texas Instruments for 22 years where he was involved in disk drive architectures, integrated circuit design, and a wide variety of customer applications using Digital Signal processors.
-He was Applications Manager at Vitesse Semiconductor where he wrote papers on GaAS semiconductors and delivered on them at WESCON in 1986.
+He was Applications Manager at Vitesse Semiconductor where he wrote papers on GaAS semiconductors and delivered them at WESCON in 1986.

 - BS Electrical Engineering, University of Dayton